Click on the below links to access the Multi-Agency Referral Form for:

 For additional guidance, please also see What to do if you're worried that a child is being abused (March 2015).

 Anyone who has concerns about a child's welfare should make a referral to Children's Social Care Services.
-For example, referrals may come from: children themselves, teachers, a GP, the Police, health visitors, helpers, carers and volunteers in all agencies, family members and members of the public.
+For example, referrals may come from: children themselves, practitioners such as teachers, Early Years providers, the Police, Probation Service, a GP, health visitors, helpers, carers and volunteers in all agencies, family members and members of the public.

 When there are concerns about Significant Harm, the referral must be made immediately.
 The greater the level of perceived risk, the more urgent the action should be.
 The suspicion or allegation may be based on information which comes from different sources.
 It may arise in the context of the Early Help Assessment Procedure.
 It may come from a member of the public, the child concerned, another child, a family member or professional staff.
 It may relate to a single incident or an accumulation of lower level concerns.